scenarioo/scenarioo/docs/contribute/Documentation-and-Webpage.md

 ### Additional Requirements for PlantUML
 [PlantUML](https://plantuml.com/) is used to create and display UML diagrams in the documentation.
 To render the PlantUML diagrams, [Graphviz](https://graphviz.gitlab.io/about/) and Java 8 are required.
 For these reasons, we've setup a special Docker image with the necessary tools installed and use it in the CircleCI job for automatically publishing the documentation.
+The Dockerfile can be found in the [docker](https://github.com/scenarioo/scenarioo/tree/develop/docker/gitbook-docs-ci) directory.

-For more details, refer to the [Scenarioo Docker Hub](https://hub.docker.com/r/scenarioo).
+For more information, refer to the [Scenarioo Docker Hub](https://hub.docker.com/r/scenarioo).